-Please look at the checklists for both sections before running to the store and purchasing materials.
+Please look at the checklists for both sections before going to the store and purchasing materials.

 Assembling Your Rainwater Harvester